The Aird

-The Aird (from the Scottish Gaelic: An Àird (IPA:[ˈanˈaːɾʃt̪]) meaning "The High Place") is an area of the County of Inverness, to the west of the City of Inverness.
-It is situated to the south of the River Beauly and the Beauly Firth, and to the north of Glenurquhart and the northern end of Loch Ness.

-Villages within the Aird include Kirkhill, Kiltarlity, Lentran and Inchmore.
+The Aird (from Scottish Gaelic An Àird, "the high place") is a district of Inverness-shire lying on the south side of the Beauly Firth, between the rivers Beauly and Ness.
+It includes the villages of Kirkhill, Kiltarlity, Lentran and Inchmore.

-It is the traditional heart of the Clan Fraser of Lovat's territory, containing their family seat of Beaufort Castle.
+The Aird is the traditional heart of the Clan Fraser of Lovat's territory, containing their family seat of Beaufort Castle.
 The first known Lord of the Aird, however, was Iain Mac Eoin Nan Gleann or "John Bisset of the Glens" in English.

-The area gives its name to a Highland Council ward - "Aird and Loch Ness".
+The area gives its name to a Highland Council ward, Aird and Loch Ness.